-The most recent round of consultation on the Bradford Local Plan has just concluded.
+The most recent round of consultation on the Bradford Local Plan concluded at the end of March 2021.

-We have been reviewing the plans and formulating our response.
-As part of this, we have met with a network of community groups, interested individuals, Parish and Town Council members to ask for their local knowledge about proposed site allocations and other significant local developments that will have an impact their local area.
+We reviewed the plans and formulated our response which was informed by the local knowledge of network of community groups, interested individuals, Parish and Town Council members about proposed site allocations and other significant local developments that will have an impact their local area.

-Our thoughts about and responses to the Bradford Local Plan consultation are available in the blog posts below.
+Our thought processes which explore our response to the Bradford Local Plan consultation are available in the blog posts below.
 They include our manifesto for a ‘Reasonable Alternative’ to the proposals which engages with climate, housing densities and inequalities.

 We would love to hear from more people across the district, to develop a network of contacts to work with through the later stages of the consultation process.
 Please do get in touch through Twitter (@cprewestyorks) or through our contact form.